jrowla2/tictoktoe-client/README.md

 # tictoktoe-client
-tik tok toe game from api
+tik tak toe game from api

 # Application Title: A Description

-This application allows the user to do x, y, and z.
-Maybe here's a reason why I wanted to do this project, or came up with this idea.
+This application is a game of tik tak toe between two players where you must login to play.

 ## Important Links